Student Belonging

 Contact: AMMSA@Brown.edu

 Islam’s fundamental values of excellence, service, and intellectual curiosity have motivated thousands of American Muslims to pursue careers as physicians.
-The American Muslim Medical Students Association (AMMSA) is a student-led organization welcoming Muslim students, physicians, and leaders to explore the inherent intersection between Islam and medicine.
-AMMSA’s goal is simple: to empower American Muslim medical students by providing opportunities for excellence in spiritual growth, professional development, and community building.
+The American Muslim Medical Students Association (AMMSA) is a student-led organization exploring issues related to the intersection between Islam and medicine.
+AMMSA’s goal is simple: to empower medical students by providing opportunities for excellence in spiritual growth, professional development, and community building.
+Students from all backgrounds are welcome to join.

 Executive Board: Jerome Dovan MD'28, Sophia Dutton MD'28, Nikhil Harikrishnan MD'28, Ashley Kim MD'28, Nina Li MD'28, Alfonso Roque MD'28, Tinglin Shi, Tinglin (Ting) Shi MD'28, Brain Vu MD'28